 You Also Might Like: 7+ Hour Beginner Photoshop Course To Master The Program

-These two programs come included in the Adobe Creative Cloud Photography Plan that will run you just $9.99/mo.
+These two programs come included in the Adobe Creative Cloud Photography Plan, which will cost you just $9.99/mo.
 If you’re serious about taking your photos to the next level, these editing programs are the perfect tools to hit the ground running.

-Luminar is another photo editing program that offers some unique added features over Lightroom and Photoshop.
-Luminar is a complete editing program with all the typical exposure and color adjustments you might expect.
-The twist is the AI technology found in this program.
-It allows you to automatically make smarter adjustments based on the features in your images.
-With Luminar, complicated tasks like skin smoothing, blemish removal, sky replacements, and composites can be done with the click of a button.
+The AI technology found in this program allows you to automatically make smarter adjustments based on the features in your images.
+With Luminar, complicated tasks like skin smoothing, retouching skin, removing objects, and creating composites can be done with the click of a button.

-This program costs just $89 and you have it for life.
-I would highly recommend this program to anyone not wanting to pay monthly fees or have a more simple editing workflow.
+I would highly recommend this program to anyone wanting to have a more simple editing workflow.
 After you check out the free trial of Luminar, you’ll see why this is a must-have tool for photographers.

-Learn More: See The Full Review On Skylum Luminar 4
+Learn More: See The Full Review On Skylum Luminar Neo

 3. Lens Filters